acidb/mobiscroll-docs/docs/jquery/_auto-generated/eventcalendar/methods.md

 Returns the [events](#opt-data) between two dates.
 If `start` and `end` are not specified, it defaults to the start and end days of the current view.
 If `end` is not specified, it defaults to start date + 1 day.

+Parameters:
+ - start - Start date of the specified interval.

+ - end - End date of the specified interval.

 ### getInst {#method-getInst}

 () => Eventcalendar